TheC00lestK1dd/TheC00lestK1dd/README.md

 I'm a void-sharing yumeshipper of white from the among us show and MANY more ..
 I do not like ' doubles ' of my yumeships either unless they are my familial yumeships ,, which I am hyper-sharing towards !!

 don't worry , you can still interact with me if you fall under the ficitonkin and yumeship thing , just be wary when doing so .
-It can be uncomforting for me !
+I care a lot about my yumeships !